 Tourist map of Dublin

-The Wicklow Mountains National Park offers stunning landscapes despite being more like rolling hills than true mountains.
+The Wicklow Mountains National Park offers stunning landscapes just a few minutes outside the city.
 The scenic R115 route through Sally Gap winds through a plateau dotted with grazing sheep.

 The highlight of this area is Glendalough, a picturesque valley with two lakes and hiking trails for all levels.
-Fun fact: parts of Braveheart were filmed around Glendalough and the series Vikings were filmed at Lough Tay, also known as Guinness Lake.
+Parts of Braveheart were filmed around Glendalough and the series Vikings were filmed at Lough Tay, also known as Guinness Lake.

 On your way back to Dublin, stop by The Blue Light Pub in Sandyford for a pint and spectacular city views.
 For a more traditional Irish experience, visit Johnny Fox’s Pub in the nearby village of Glencullen.
-Known as one of Ireland’s most traditional pubs, it’s famous for its cozy ambiance, traditional music sessions, and “Hooley Nights” with Irish dancing.
+Known as one of Ireland’s most traditional pubs, it’s famous for its cosy ambience, traditional music sessions, and “Hooley Nights” with Irish dancing.

 About an hour from Dublin, Bray is similar to Howth but offers its own charm.
 Stroll along the promenade, explore the pebble beach, or enjoy a leisurely walk with stunning sea views.